Best Dog GPS Tracker UK 2026: Top Picks Compared | Flyball Hub

 Price: £44.99 (device) + from £4.50/month

 Tractive is the one you'll see recommended everywhere.
 It's cheap to buy and the subscription won't break the bank either.
+The DOG 6 is the latest model, adding health alerts and improved location accuracy over older versions.

 What I like:

-- Cheapest entry point
+- Cheapest entry point for real GPS

 - Live tracking with location history